pytorch/serve/kubernetes/README.md

 ### Troubleshooting Torchserve Helm Chart
   #### Check configuration
   * Incorrect values in ``values.yaml``
-    * Changing values in `torchserve.pvd_mount`  would need corresponding change in `config.properties`
+    * If you changed values in `torchserve.pvd_mount`, make sure `config.properties` was also updated to match the values.
   * Invalid `config.properties`
-    * You can verify these values by running this for local TS installation
+    * You can verify these values by running this for local TS installation.
   #### TS Pods hanging in *Pending* state
-    * Ensure you have available Nodes in Node Group
+    * Ensure you have available Nodes in Node Group.

   #### Helm Installation Issues
-  * You may inspect the values by running ``helm list`` and `helm get all ts` to verify if the values used for the installation
+  * You may inspect the values by running ``helm list`` and `helm get all ts` to verify if the values used for the installation.
   * You can uninstall / reinstall the helm chart by executing  `helm uninstall ts` and `helm install ts .`
   * `helm install ts .` fails with `Error: create: failed to create: Request entity too large: limit is 3145728` or `invalid: data: Too long: must have at most 1048576 characters`.
     * Ensure that you dont have any stale files in your kubernetes directory where you are executing the command.
 If so, move them out of the directory or add them to .helmignore file.
   * `kubectl get svc` does't show my torchserve service
-    * Try reinstalling the torchserve on helm with `helm uninstall ts` and `helm install ts .`
+    * Try reinstalling the helm chart by executing `helm uninstall ts` and `helm install ts .`
   * "Error: unable to build kubernetes objects from release manifest: unable to recognize “”: no matches for kind “ClusterConfig” in version “eksctl.io/v1alpha5”"
     * Helm is picking up other .yaml files.
 Make sure you’ve added other files correctly to .helmignore.
 It should only run with values.yaml.
   * `kubectl describe pod` shows error message "0/1 nodes are available: 1 Insufficient cpu."